acasarsa/acasarsa/README.md

 <!--### Hi there 👋 -->
 ### About Me

 Hi there 👋 I'm Andrew, a software engineer with a passion for creating clean, maintainable code, and intuitive user experiences.
 I love working with React, Ruby, Rails and vanilla Javascript.
 Exploring React-Native and GraphQL.
-I am certified as an AWS Practitioner.
+I am certified as an AWS Cloud Practitioner.

 - 🔭 Interning as a Full Stack Software Engineer at [Errunds](https://errundsonline.com/)